VV0JC13CH/bitstudio.dev/content/_index.md

 +++
 title = "Welcome!"
-description = "My name is Wojciech and this is my site about Python, Linux and FOSS software." date = 2021-11-12 sort_by = "weight" transparent = true
+description = "Hi!
+I'm VV0JC13CH and this is my site about Python, Linux and FOSS software." date = 2021-11-12 sort_by = "weight" transparent = true